AST 1 - Revelstoke

 We have a maximum ratio of 8:1 for AST Level 1 courses, with minimum “black run” ski/snowboard ability, to ensure your learning is maximized.
 Please inquire if you are unsure if your ski/snowboarding ability is sufficient.

 Instructors - AST 1

-This course will be taught by Alex Geary or Madeleine Martin-Preney, who are both certified by the ACMG.
+This course will be taught by Alex Geary or Madeleine Martin-Preney, who are both CAA Avalanche Professionals and certified ACMG Ski Guides.
 We have both been living in Revelstoke since 2010.

 Prerequisites - AST 1